OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/29 December 2018.md

 - **4D STS** is not "gay"; it's about power and domination, not sex.
 - Radical feminism and certain social agendas support **4D STS** objectives.
 - Rules against self-defense may have been programmed to promote weakness.
+- Aim is to create weak men in alignment with 4D STS desires for dominance.

 ---

 ## Esoteric Work & Personal Development